-Implementation Costs of Cloud Computing Arrangement - As of June 30, 2022 and December 31, 2021, the Company incurred \$8,659 and \$7,380, respectively, in costs related to the implementation costs of our new ERP system associated with our cloud computing arrangement within other assets.
+Implementation Costs of Cloud Computing Arrangement - As of September 30, 2022 and December 31, 2021, the Company's deferred implementation costs of our new ERP system associated with our cloud computing arrangement, which were reflected within prepaid and other assets, were \$9,138 and \$7,380, respectively.
 The cost will be recognized over the term of the agreement, which began in the first quarter of 2022.

-Debt Issuance Cost - During the first quarter of 2021, as part of the Sixth Amended and Restated Loan and Security Agreement, dated February 19, 2021, (as amended, the "New Loan Agreement"), the Company incurred an additional \$3,263 of fees associated with the debt modification, of which \$2,797 of the fees were related to the Delayed Draw Term Loan (as defined below) with the remaining balance relating to the Revolving Loan Facility (as defined below).
+Debt Issuance Cost - During the first quarter of 2021, as part of the Sixth Amended and Restated Loan and Security Agreement, dated February 19, 2021, (as amended, the "New Loan Agreement"), the Company incurred an additional \$3,263 of fees associated with the debt modification, of which \$2,797 of the fees were related to the Delayed Draw Term Loan ("DDTL") (as defined below) with the remaining balance relating to the Revolving Loan Facility (as defined below).
 The Company also wrote down \$485 of fees incurred from the prior credit facilities.
 The Company's policy is to record the debt issuance cost related to the Delayed Draw Term Loan, net of debt, for the portion of the Delayed Draw Term Loan that is outstanding, with the remaining amount recorded within assets.